Looking for things to know before traveling to Greece for the first time? You have come to the right place.

 The months of July and August see Greece become practically overrun with tourists.
 In fact, there are probably more tourists than locals in Athens during this time!

 Tinos, Andros, Folegandros, and Kea are every bit as stunning as Santorini and Mykonos, yet fewer people know about them.
-Halkidiki and the remote villages of Northern Greece are another example of places that the Greeks have kept a secret.
+Halkidiki and the remote villages of Northern Greece are further examples of places that the Greeks have kept a secret.

 Planning your own Greece itinerary is a much better option than organising a trip through a travel company.
 Travel companies often hugely inflate their prices to take commissions from your trip.

-It can feel as though there is so much Greece and not enough time, but be mindful of how many destinations you try to fit into your Greece itinerary so you are not spending too much time in transit.
+It can feel as though there is so much Greece and not enough time.
+However, be mindful of how many destinations you try to fit into your Greece itinerary so you are not spending too much time in transit.

 Orthodox Easter and Christmas are incredibly important celebrations for Greek people.
 The former sees the cities become ghost towns as thousands of locals flock back to their family villages for several weeks to enjoy the Easter festivities.

-Make a Note of These Festivals in Greece
+Make a note of important festivals in Greece

 - January: New Year’s Day